 Professor Colker is one of the leading scholars in the country in the areas of Constitutional Law and Disability Discrimination.
-She is the author of 12 books, two of which have won book prizes.
-She has also published more than 50 articles in law journals such as the Harvard Law Review, Yale Law Journal, Columbia Law Journal, Pennsylvania Law Review, University of Virginia Law Review and University of Michigan Law Journal.
+She is the author of 16 books, two of which have won book prizes.
+She has also published more than 50 articles in law journals such as the Boston University Law Review, Columbia Law Journal, Georgetown Law Journal, Harvard Law Review, Michigan Law Journal, University of Pennsylvania Law Review, University of Virginia Law Review and Yale Law Journal.

-Professor Colker was recently designated a 2009 Distinguished University Professor, the university’s highest academic honor.
+In 2009, Professor Colker was designated a Distinguished University Professor, the university’s highest academic honor.
 The Distinguished University Professor title is awarded permanently to no more than three exceptional faculty members a year.
 The title recognizes accomplishments in research, scholarly or creative work, teaching, and service that are both distinguished and distinctive.

 Professor Colker was also a recipient of the University’s Distinguished Lecturer Award in 2001, the University’s Distinguished Diversity Enhancement Award in 2002, and the University Distinguished Scholar Award in 2003.